 Different functions, a common vision: Andreas Hasler and Petra Heid both seek to expand HALBA’s position as Switzerland’s most sustainable producer of Swiss chocolate and snacks.
 They aim to use organic raw materials wherever possible.
 An ambitious goal.

 Petra Heid: «A pioneer is someone who is groundbreaking in a certain area.
 HALBA has been such a groundbreaker for more than a decade: our sustainability projects are, indeed, pioneering.
-Take the closed-loop economy of our cocoa bean shells as an innovative example: we sell 100 per cent of our cocoa bean shells to various channels for upcycling.
+Take the closed-loop economy of our cocoa husks as an innovative example: we sell 100 per cent of our cocoa husks to various channels for upcycling.
 In the past, they went in the bin.
 In our era of climate change, rapid loss of global biodiversity and resource shortages, we are keenly aware of our responsibility.
-Our agroforestry projects embody this awareness.»
+Our agroforestry projects embody this awareness».

 Andreas Hasler: «Our goals are clearly defined.
-But we are also well aware that corporate sustainability takes a lot of time and money – and everyone involved needs to be very tenacious.
-We also need consumers who embrace the principle of sustainability, take responsibility and buy sustainable products.»
+But we are also well aware of the fact that corporate sustainability takes a lot of time and money – and everyone involved needs to be very tenacious.
+We also need consumers who embrace the principle of sustainability, take responsibility and buy sustainable products».

 Petra Heid: «If we want to achieve sustainability in all areas along our supply and value chain, we must ensure that due diligence in terms of environmental and social aspects is upheld at every stage, from the procurement of our valuable raw materials to their processing in our production facilities down to the sale of the final products.
 To this end, we have developed various policies that highlight the ways in which we live up to our responsibility.
 Our position and the measures derived from them are clearly laid down in these policies».

 Andreas Hasler: «The policies define the topics that will be at the centre of our efforts over the coming years.
 They are the foundation of our corporate sustainability 2026+».